Ks89/My-MEAN-website-client/README.md

 # My M.E.A.N. website (Alpha)
 <br>

+ATTENTION: this readme is deprecated, I'm waiting to release Alpha 2 to update it.
+I'll release Alpha2 soon, please be patient.

 ## Informations
 My MEAN website is a MEAN's web application that I'm creating as a personal website, but also for other uses.
 It's composed by: